cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-tablespace.md

 ## Parameters

 IF EXISTS
 :   Do not throw an error if the tablespace does not exist.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.

 name
 :   The name of the tablespace to remove.